Senior Dental Care

 - Practice good dental hygiene by brushing and flossing your teeth after every meal.
 Electric toothbrushes are extremely helpful for those with arthritis.

 - Visit your dentist regularly for cleanings and exams.
-This will help identity issues early on, so you can stop and prevent large, costly problems.
+This will help identify issues early on, so you can stop and prevent large, costly problems.

 - Drink water.
 Water has numerous health benefits for your oral health by washing away food and helping prevent dry mouth.